 Repair leaky air ducts.
 Duke Energy will pay the first $150 toward qualified repairs.

-Install R-30 attic insulation and seal any attic leaks to reduce high home cooling costs.
-You’ll save money each month and may qualify for a Duke Energy rebate starting at $75.
+Install R-38 attic insulation and seal any attic leaks to reduce high home cooling costs.
+You’ll save money each month and may qualify for a Duke Energy rebate up to $200.

 Decorate for a cooler home by hanging light-colored curtains that allow light to enter a room while blocking some of the sun’s rays, and using light-colored paint to reflect heat.

 Plant trees and use outdoor awnings to provide shade on the sunny side of your home.

 Use ceiling fans to cool off for less.
 Ceiling fans can make you feel three to four degrees cooler.
 Be sure to turn them off when you leave – fans cool people, not rooms.